 2013.

-An epic that is comparable with films about the Exodus and the Holocaust based on real facts about how Poles, Ukrainians, and Jews were kicked out of their lands and deported to Russia to work hard on the construction of the Trans-Siberian railroad.
-The story is narrated by a young boy, who is forced to go to live almost as a slave with his family and neighbors.
-Struggling for survival, they must fight against their captors, merciless nature, ringing frost, and deadly famine.
-Political circumstances and the turn of the events at the end of the WWII continues the story of the young boy who becomes a grown-up man and comes back to rebuild his life and his country.
+An epic comparable to films about the Exodus and the Holocaust, based on real events in which Poles, Ukrainians, and Jews were driven from their lands and deported to Russia to labor on the construction of the Trans-Siberian Railroad.
+The story is narrated by a young boy who is forced to live almost as a slave with his family and neighbors.
+Struggling for survival, they must fight their captors, the merciless nature, the biting frost, and deadly famine.
+Political circumstances and the turn of events at the end of WWII continue the story of the young boy, who becomes a grown man and returns to rebuild his life and his country.

 9. Sarajevo